Home / Kid's Health / What to do if your child missed vaccinations

 Another benefit of vaccination is its impact on health care, should your little one get sick.
 Parents may not realize that when a child is being seen for an illness, physicians and providers will need to broaden their considerations if vaccines are not up-to-date.

-“For example, if your child is being seen for vomiting and abdominal pain, we cannot confidently say this is a simple gastrointestinal bug,” said Marshfield Clinic Health System Pediatrician Dr. Aleesa Fedt.
+“For example, if your child is being seen for vomiting and abdominal pain, we cannot confidently say this is a simple gastrointestinal bug,” said Dr. Dusan Markovic, Marshfield Children’s pediatrician.
 “We may need to obtain additional labs to rule out diseases such as hepatitis.
 What could otherwise be a quick office visit can turn into days of testing and/or treatment.”

-“This means that your child can start getting up-to-date on vaccines in a safe way as soon as you’re able to take them to the clinic,” Dr. Fedt said.
+“This means that your child can start getting up-to-date on vaccines in a safe way as soon as you’re able to take them to the clinic,” said Dr. Markovic.
 “If a child has been seen within the year for well visits, it is possible to do vaccine-only appointments, as well.”

-Nevertheless, the overall consensus is to talk to your child’s doctor and formulate a vaccination plan.
-You’ll be doing your family a favor and those around them as well, because a lack of vaccination can disrupt herd immunity for these preventable diseases.
-We’ve seen that with measles outbreaks in certain areas of the country.
+Nevertheless, the consensus is to talk to your child’s doctor and formulate a vaccination plan for missed vaccinations.
+You’ll be doing your family a favor and those around them as well because a lack of vaccination can disrupt herd immunity for these preventable diseases.
+We’ve seen that with measles outbreaks in certain areas of the country, including in early 2024.

-“Measles is extremely contagious,” Dr. Fedt said.
+“Measles is extremely contagious,” said Dr. Markovic.
 “If one person is infected, 90% of the non-immune or immunocompromised people who have been in contact with that person will become infected.
 This is the perfect illustration of why all families should put an emphasis on staying up-to-date (or catching up) on immunizations.”

 Related posts